 Hey Eliza - at least we're providing some entertainment.
 Have you seen the number of views this thread has received?
 Lots of people sitting on the fence watching the parade go by ...

 Last edited by Kalgrm on Wed Aug 27, 2008 8:37 pm, edited 1 time in total.

-I didn't pass the bar but I know a little bit, I know enough to know when your illegally searching my showtime...let's see how smart you are when the canine's come (Sorry, singing Jay-Z).
+I didn't pass the bar but I know a little bit, I know enough to know when your illegally searching my !!
+BAN ME NOW FOR SWEARING !!...let's see how smart you are when the canine's come (Sorry, singing Jay-Z).

 Easy way to keep the mass together without corking, if the lights turn amber, whatever cyclist's are going through on amber are to stop immediately JUST after the pedestrian crossing on the other side, this will legally prevent all cars and traffic from entering that intersection.
 When the lights for the cyclist's behind go green, we start riding again!